Scott Calhoun is the creator and director of the U2 Conference.

 * My interviews for @U2 include:

-* I am the editor of the forthcoming book U2 Across, Above, and Beyond: Interdisciplinary Assessments (Lexington Press, 2014).
+* I am the editor of U2 Above, Across, and Beyond: Interdisciplinary Assessments (Lexington Books, 2014).

-* I edit the Rowman & Littlefield series of books on rock, pop, and culture called Tempo.
+* I edit the Rowman & Littlefield Tempo book series on rock, pop, and culture.

-* I maintain the U2 Studies Bibliography.* I am a professor of English at Cedarville University.
+* I am a professor of English at Cedarville University.

 * My Ph.D. is in English, with a specialization in Rhetoric and Composition, from Bowling Green State University (OH).
 My research and teaching interests are mainly in: